moorepants/learn-multibody-dynamics/lagrange.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download-script:`generalized-forces` or Jupyter Notebook:
+   :jupyter-download-script:`lagrange` or Jupyter Notebook:
-   :jupyter-download-notebook:`generalized-forces`.
+   :jupyter-download-notebook:`lagrange`.

 .. jupyter-execute::